Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments:

-            stringr function was used in missing data and outliers
+            stringr function was used in chunk 4 missing data and chunk 5 outliers

 12. Use `forcats` functions to work with factor variables